zeinab-zeitoun/nurxpress-expoRN/README.md

             measurementId: "G-MEASUREMENT_ID",
           };

-    Copy and paste you config in FirebaseConfig.js in the root directory
+    Copy and paste your Firebase config in FirebaseConfig.js in the root directory

     c.
 Go to Firebase->storage-> create a folder “avatar”.
 In the folder avatar, upload an image and name it: default-avatar.jpg